Why IEP Accommodations Fail: The Working Memory

 Find the learner's main cognitive challenge using assessment data before the IEP.
 Check the psychoeducational report for working memory and processing speed.
 WISC-V gives Working Memory Index and Processing Speed Index scores.
 CTOPP-2 gives phonological profiles.
 BRIEF-2 gives executive function profiles (Gioia et al., 2015) in key areas.
 What exact cognitive process is most hindering this learner's curriculum access?

 Choose accommodations that lessen the bottleneck load.
 Use the table as a starting point.
 Ask: which thinking skill does each accommodation help?
 If you cannot answer, it may not be right.
-You do not need a neuropsychologist, just connect data to logic.
-(Betts & Roettger, 2023).
+You do not need to make a new diagnosis to ask this question, but the team should use existing assessment data, structured observation and specialist input when the profile is unclear.

 Step 3: Monitor whether the accommodation changes outcomes, not just whether it is being used.
 Accommodation monitoring typically focuses on implementation: was the extended time offered?
 Did the student use the separate room?
 The question that matters for students is different: is the student's performance on the targeted task improving?
 If a student has had a working memory scaffold for two months and their performance on multi-step tasks has not changed, the scaffold is either mismatched, insufficiently intensive, or being applied inconsistently.
 Progress monitoring with curriculum-based measurement gives you the data to answer this question with precision rather than impression.